Avalors/RISC-V-Team2/docs/team_statement_sections/cache_statement.md

 | 3 | `SET` | Establish and index the cache storage in memory |
 | 2 | `BYTE OFFSET` | Accommodate word addressing and byte addressing |

-A memory address of 32 bits allows for both modes of addressing, controlled by a signal `ADDRMODE`.
+A memory address of 32 bits allows for both modes of addressing, controlled by a signal `AddrMode`.
 A set size of $2^3 = 8$ allows for fast compact memory.

 Finally an internal `HIT` signal was implemented, to ease the debugging, enhance testing and calculate the performance increase specified later in the results.